Aliases for MMP24 Gene

 Previous GeneCards Identifiers for MMP24 Gene

-Proteins of the matrix metalloproteinase (MMP) family are involved in the breakdown of extracellular matrix in normal physiological processes, such as embryonic development, reproduction, and tissue remodeling, as well as in disease processes, such as arthritis and metastasis.
-Most MMP's are secreted as inactive proproteins which are activated when cleaved by extracellular proteinases.
-However, the protein encoded by this gene is a member of the membrane-type MMP (MT-MMP) subfamily; each member of this subfamily contains a potential transmembrane domain suggesting that these proteins are expressed at the cell surface rather than secreted.
-This protein activates MMP2 by cleavage.
-The gene has previously been referred to as MMP25 but has been renamed MMP24. [provided by RefSeq, Jul 2008]
+This gene encodes a member of the peptidase M10 family of matrix metalloproteinases (MMPs).
+Proteins in this family are involved in the breakdown of extracellular matrix in normal physiological processes, such as embryonic development, reproduction, and tissue remodeling, as well as in disease processes, such as arthritis and metastasis.
+The encoded preproprotein is proteolytically processed to generate the mature protease.
+Unlike most MMPs, which are secreted, this protease is a member of the membrane-type MMP (MT-MMP) subfamily, contains a transmembrane domain and is expressed at the cell surface.
+Substrates of this protease include the proteins cadherin 2 and matrix metallopeptidase 2 (also known as 72 kDa type IV collagenase). [provided by RefSeq, Feb 2016]

 GeneCards Summary for MMP24 Gene

-MMP24 (Matrix Metallopeptidase 24 (Membrane-Inserted)) is a Protein Coding gene.
+MMP24 (Matrix Metallopeptidase 24) is a Protein Coding gene.
 Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP24 Gene